Scotland

 Arriving

-Glasgow & Edinburgh are the two main airports, so you’ll probably be arriving at one of those.
-From Glasgow, you can take the 757 McGills Bus to the Paisley Gilmour Street train station, or just take the Airport Express bus to go straight to the city centre.
-In Edinburgh, a tram links the airport to the city centre.
+Glasgow & Edinburgh are the two main airports, so chances are you’ll land at one of these.
+From Glasgow, the Airport Express bus takes you directly to the city centre.
+In Edinburgh, the tram provides a convenient link between the airport and the city.

 If you’re coming up from London, you can also get a train.
-It isn’t a very scenic journey, but it’s still nice.
+It isn’t very scenic, but it’s still nice.
 It won’t be much (if any) cheaper than flying, but it’s more comfortable.
-You can even get the ‘Caledonian Sleeper‘ overnight train, which if you book far enough in advance, can be decent value!
-About £150 for a private room / bed, transport, and breakfast.
+You can even get the ‘Caledonian Sleeper‘ overnight train, although it is a bit pricey.

 Trains /